Biomathematics & Bioinformatics

 Master’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in biomathematics have a median salary of $66,700 during the early years of their career.
+Data from the U.S. Department of Education shows that biomathematics and bioinformatics students who graduated in 2015-2017 with a master’s degree made a median starting salary of $66,700 per year.
 During this timeframe, most salaries fell between $64,100 (25th percentile) and $72,600 (75th percentile).

 Salaries According to BLS

 Biomathematics majors often go into careers where salaries can range from $93,350 to $122,320 (25th to 75th percentile).
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.